Degree type(s): Bachelor's

 Program offerings by location and modality are subject to change.

 Graduates of the Electrical Engineering bachelor’s degree program at the University of Mary are prepared with the skills needed to focus on the application of electricity, electronics, and electromagnetism.
 Students learn through hands-on application, which is incorporated into lab work, design projects, and the study of real-world data.

 Our Electrical Engineering program is integrated with Mary’s Christian, Catholic, and Benedictine core curriculum.
-You will learn to serve as a successful electrical engineer as you master the understanding and knowledge of engineering, along with communication skills and integrity.
+You will learn to serve as a successful electrical engineer as you master the following educational objectives.

 Electrical Engineering Program Highlights

 Students earning your Electrical Engineering degree at the University of Mary are part of our School of Engineering.
 In this school, students work alongside other students pursing different types of engineering degrees.
 This gives students experience working on projects with people from other areas of expertise, just as you will in the workforce.
 Throughout your studies, you will: